rcfdtools/R.GISPython/MultipleTableJoin/Readme.md

 ## Join multiple separated tables into a unique unpivot table

-Isolated time-serie file parameters, has to be joined in a unique table if you want to use dynamic ArcGIS maps related with gauge stations or basin polygons.
+Isolated time-serie file parameters, has to be joined in a unique table if you want to use dynamic ArcGIS map views, related with gauge stations or basin polygons.

 ### CAMELS-BR